kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 uqdev start-package -u http://locahost:8080  # Or whatever port fake node bound
 ```

-Congratulations on building and deploying a chat app to a fake Uqbar node!
+Congratulations!
+(Todo: What is the purpose of this step?
+Let's be clear on WHY we are executing each step.
+What are we illustrating?)

 ### Acquiring Rust

-To install Rust, run
+To install Rust (TODO: Should this step come BEFORE we build the chat app?), run:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

 For more information, or debugging, see the [Rust lang install page](https://www.rust-lang.org/tools/install).

 ### Optional: Acquiring the Uqbar node runner

-The following is optional, because development can also occur on a fake node, covered [below](#booting-a-fake-uqbar-node).
-To develop on a real Uqbar node, connected to the real network, follow the instructions to [setup an Uqbar node](https://github.com/uqbar-dao/uqbar?tab=readme-ov-file#setup).
+As mentioned, it is sometimes optimal to develop on a fake node (TODO: for reasons).
+This is covered covered [below](#booting-a-fake-uqbar-node).
+However, to develop on a real Uqbar node (TODO: for reasons), connect to the network and follow the instructions to [setup an Uqbar node](https://github.com/uqbar-dao/uqbar?tab=readme-ov-file#setup).

 ### Acquiring Uqbar Development Tools: `uqdev`

-Install the Uqbar Development Tools, or `uqdev`, using `cargo`:
+Next, install the Uqbar Development Tools, or `uqdev`, using `cargo`:

 ```bash
 cargo install --git https://github.com/uqbar-dao/uqdev